 Highlight your skills in terms of importance.
 For example, you can indicate specialized skills which required additional investment in training or which represented the greater part of your tenure as an Electrician.
 Then work down to your basic and fundamental skill sets.

-In writing your Electrician resume experience, only include work or projects of which you received compensation and always start with your recent or current employment.
+In writing your Electrician experience on the resume, only include work or projects of which you received compensation and always start with your recent or current employment.

-These are the details which you should always include in the Electrician resume experience section:
+These are the details which you should always include in the resume:

 - Your Designation